 He is your comforter, your healer, your guide.
 The Lord will never forsake you and will never leave you.
-His love and compassions are new every day!
-You can trust Him to be there for each moment of each day for every one.
+His love and compassion are new every day!
+You can trust Him to be there for each moment of each day for everyone.

 Become child-like and audacious in your confident expectations of the Lord’s faithfulness and TRUST HIM!

 I’d love to hear your views and thoughts on this topic!
 Please, would you share yours in the comments?

 In case you missed any of my previous “Letters To Me” in this series: